 Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.
 Thanks in advance for your support!
 Disclosure.

 When people think about buying an induction cooktop or stove, they want to know if they can use their existing cookware.
-Unlike gas or electric stoves, where virtually any pot or pan can be used, induction-compatible cookware must be used on induction cooktops.
-How to tell if my cookware is induction ready is easy to determine.
+Unlike gas or electric stoves, where nearly any pot or pan can be used, induction-compatible cookware must be used on induction cooktops.
+How to tell if cookware is induction ready is easy.

-This article discusses what makes a pan induction ready and how to check if your cookware is induction friendly.
+This article discusses what makes cookware induction ready and how to check if your cookware is induction friendly.

 What makes cookware induction ready?